The miniaturist's neural network

 \begin{equation*} f = \begin{cases} a_i^{(0)} = x_i & \\ a_i^{(l)} = \sigma\left( \sum_{j=1}^{N_{l-1}} w_{ij}^{(l)}\, a_j^{(l-1)} + b_i^{(l)} \right) = \sigma\left( z_i^{(l)} \right) & l \in [1, L] \end{cases} \end{equation*}where \(a_i^{(l)}\) is the activation of the layer \(l\), \(w_{ij}^{(l)}\) is the weight connecting the \(j\)-th neuron in layer \(l-1\) to the \(i\)-th neuron in layer \(l\), \(b_i^{(l)}\) is the bias for the \(i\)-th neuron in layer \(l\), \(N_l\) is the number of neurons in layer \(l\), and \(\sigma\) is the activation function (the logistic function in our case).

 As a reference implementation, we will use Tinn, which is a MLP of a single hidden layer, written in pure C with no dependencies2.
-As usual, we will set the stage by importing and defining some utility functions, namely plotting, random number generation, and matrix product:
+As usual, we will set the stage by importing and defining some utility functions, namely plotting, random number generation, matrix product, and root mean square error:

 Tinn's diminution